awakecoding/qmux/SPEC.md

 ###  Closing a Channel

-   When a party will no longer send more data to a channel, it SHOULD send `QMUX_MSG_CHANNEL_EOF`.
+   When a party will no longer send more data to a channel, it SHOULD send `JMUX_MSG_CHANNEL_EOF`.

+      uint8     msgType(JMUX_MSG_CHANNEL_EOF)
-      uint8     QMUX_MSG_CHANNEL_EOF
+      uint8     msgFlags
-      uint8[3]  reserved
+      uint16    msgSize
-      uint32    recipient channel id
+      uint32    recipientChannelId

    No explicit response is sent to this message.
 However, the application may send EOF to whatever is at the other end of the channel.
 Note that the channel remains open after this message, and more data may still be sent in the other direction.
 This message does not consume window space and can be sent even if no window space is available.

-   When either party wishes to terminate the channel, it sends `QMUX_MSG_CHANNEL_CLOSE`.
-Upon receiving this message, a party MUST send back an `QMUX_MSG_CHANNEL_CLOSE` unless it has already sent this message for the channel.
-The channel is considered closed for a party when it has both sent and received `QMUX_MSG_CHANNEL_CLOSE`, and the party may then reuse the channel number.
-A party MAY send `QMUX_MSG_CHANNEL_CLOSE` without having sent or received `QMUX_MSG_CHANNEL_EOF`.
+   When either party wishes to terminate the channel, it sends `JMUX_MSG_CHANNEL_CLOSE`.
+Upon receiving this message, a party MUST send back an `JMUX_MSG_CHANNEL_CLOSE` unless it has already sent this message for the channel.
+The channel is considered closed for a party when it has both sent and received `JMUX_MSG_CHANNEL_CLOSE`, and the party may then reuse the channel number.
+A party MAY send `JMUX_MSG_CHANNEL_CLOSE` without having sent or received `JMUX_MSG_CHANNEL_EOF`.

+      uint8     msgType (JMUX_MSG_CHANNEL_CLOSE)
-      uint8     QMUX_MSG_CHANNEL_CLOSE
+      uint8     msgFlags
-      uint8[3]  reserved
+      uint16    msgSize
-      uint32    recipient channel id
+      uint32    recipientChannelId

    This message does not consume window space and can be sent even if no window space is available.